Allen Institute: The Paul G. Allen Frontiers Group

 The Paul G. Allen Frontiers Group recommends research funding from the Paul G. Allen Family Foundation to support bioscience and biomedical research.
 Projects supported by Frontiers Group awards include research on regeneration, gene drives, and human brain evolution, among many others.
 The Frontiers Group directs research support through two primary award mechanisms: Allen Distinguished Investigator awards, which are typically three-year, $1.5 million awards given to one or a small set of researchers, and Allen Discovery Center awards, which are larger grants given to launch new research centers.
 To date, four Allen Discovery Centers have been launched.

 Allen Institute for Immunology

 The Allen Institute for Immunology, was launched with a $125 million donation from Paul G. Allen two months after Allen's death.
 The Allen Institute for Immunology's initial research focus is on the healthy human immune system and on changes in the immune system in two cancers, multiple myeloma and melanoma, and in three autoimmune diseases, inflammatory bowel disease, Crohn's disease and ulcerative colitis.
 The institute does not conduct clinical research, but rather partners with existing clinical research groups at other organizations who collaborate on research and provide patient samples; the institute's research partners are the Benaroya Research Institute at Virginia Mason, Fred Hutchinson Cancer Research Center, the University of California San Diego with the University of Colorado Anschutz Medical Campus, and the University of Pennsylvania.
-The institute's executive vice president and director is Ananda Goldrath, Ph.D.
+The institute's executive vice president and director is Susan Kaech, Ph.D.